It may look all happy and cutesy at a glance, but when you properly consider Katamari‘s gameplay, it’s actually rather dark. Very dark, in fact.

 Don’t even get me started on those super-sized levels, when your katamari becomes large enough to roll up entire buildings, towns, mountains and eventually whole countries.
 Imagine looking out of your bedroom window in a morning and seeing a giant, multi-coloured ball, filled with screaming people and flailing limbs, hurtling towards your house at unprecedented speeds.
 I don’t know about you, but I cannot think of a single thing more terrifying.

-Look, I know it’s all just fun and games when you’re the one safely stood behind the Rolling Ball of Doom, but all I’m asking is: next time you start pushing around your katamari, spare a thought to your victims.
+Look, I know it’s all just fun and games when you’re the one safely stood behind the Rolling Ball of Doom, but all I’m asking is: while you’re having a whale of a time pushing around your katamari, spare a thought to your victims.
 Those poor townsfolk who have lost friends and family to an unexplained mysterious spherical terror; those cities wiped completely off the map.
 May their souls rest in peace.